PurpleKingdomGames/indigo-website/indigodocs/quickstart/hello-indigo.md

 >`GlobalEvent` is a trait used to tag things as events.
 The largest source of errors / surprises in Indigo - in my experience so far - is from the fact that we can't enforce exhaustively checks on these events at the moment.

 In this case, we're interested in two events.
 A `MouseEvent.Click(x, y)` so that we can add a new dot, and a `FrameTick`.
-FrameTick is a bit special because it always happens last.. and it always happens!
+FrameTick is a bit special because it always happens last... and it always happens!

 When a mouse click is noticed, we call our `addDot` method with a new Dot, providing the orbital distance and the angle from the center of the screen two the point where we clicked the mouse.

+Keep in mind that multiple events can happen between frame ticks, which should only lead to model updates related to each specific event.
+In particular, changes that are intended to occur at a constant rate, like motion at a regular speed, should only be applied on frame ticks.
+Otherwise funny time-dilating side effects can occur.

 Notice that everything is wrapped in an `Outcome`.
 An `Outcome[A]` is a Monad that holds a new state `A` and can also capture any events that are the ...outcome... of processing part of a frame. `Outcome`s can be composed together in lots of useful ways.